Georgetown-University-Libraries/testManifests/PITCHME.md

 - Loris Installed on a development server
 - Universal Viewer is our target viewer
 - Exploring Search Service Options
+- *Note: The manifests used in this presentation are public, but the image resources are not yet publicly available*

 ---?image=slideshow/Slide3.JPG